 The prenatal diagnosis of sacrococcygeal teratoma (SCT) typically occurs during the second trimester during routine sonography.
-Despite improved outcomes for SCT with prenatal diagnosis and close monitoring, perinatal mortality remains high.
-Identifying fetuses at increased risk of fetal demise due to hydrops fetalis and intervening appropriately is the primary goal.
+Prenatal diagnosis and close monitoring have improved outcomes for fetal SCT, but overall perinatal mortality remains high.
+The major goal is to identify fetuses at increased risk of fetal demise because of hydrops fetalis and intervene as appropriate.
 Hydrops fetalis is a condition of excess fluid accumulation in the fetus that results in significant fetal demise and neonatal mortality.
 Criteria for open fetal surgery varies, but most centers include fetuses with high-risk SCT and hydrops that have developed at a gestational age too early for appropriate delivery and neonatal care.
-Type III or IV Altman type tumors, severe placentomegaly, cervical shortening, and maternal medical issues are all contraindications for open fetal surgery for SCT.
+Type III or IV Altman type tumors, severe placentomegaly, cervical shortening, and maternal medical issues are all contraindications for open fetal surgery for SCT.9